sapphi-red/host-validation-middleware/README.md

 - Any `localhost` or subdomain of `localhost` (e.g., `localhost`, `foo.localhost`)
 - Any IPv4 or IPv6 address (e.g., `127.0.0.1`, `[::1]`)
 - Any host using the `file:` or browser extension protocol

+## Credits

+The API interface and the original implementation is based on [`webpack-dev-server`](https://github.com/webpack/webpack-dev-server)'s `allowedHosts` option.